HOW WE WORK TOGETHER

 Our story began with our founder, Helen Nott, searching extensively to find the best pre-school care for her young sons in the Bristol area.
 In 2004 she decided to take steps to open her own nursery provision, and Charlton Nursery was born.

 Both our nurseries are under the care of experienced, long serving, qualified Managers, and are supported by our Chair, Jilly Holt, Operations Manager, Mel Toogood, a Finance Team, together with our founder, Helen Nott, and supported by Deputy Managers in each setting.

 Every room is managed by an experienced senior nursery practitioner and a team of qualified and trainee nursery practitioners.

 We’ve created dedicated rooms for parents and carers and you are most welcome to stay and have a coffee whilst reassuring yourself that your child is settled and happy before you leave.
-Parent parking is available at both of our settings.

 We welcome babies and children aged six weeks to five years old, 51 weeks of the year.